aglines-epicodus/csharp-week2-project/README.md

 ## Setup/Installation Requirements

-Go to Github repository page at (insert link here) Click the "download or clone" button and copy the link.
+Go to Github repository page at https://github.com/aglines-epicodus/csharp-week2-project Click the "download or clone" button and copy the link.
-In your computers terminal type "git clone" & paste the copied link.
+In your computer's terminal type "git clone" and paste the copied link.
-Once downloaded you can open the index.html file in the browser of your choice.
+Once downloaded you can open the root html file in the browser of your choice.
 You can view the code using the text editor of your choice as well.

 ## Known Bugs